FreeFem/FreeFem-doc2/source/tutorial/flowWithShocks.rst

 A Flow with Shocks
 ==================

-Compressible Euler equations should be discretized with Finite Volumes or FEM with flux up-winding scheme but these are not implemented in **FreeFem++**.
+Compressible Euler equations should be discretized with Finite Volumes or FEM with flux up-winding scheme but these are not implemented in **FreeFEM**.
 Nevertheless acceptable results can be obtained with the method of characteristics provided that the mean values :math:`\displaystyle \bar f=\frac12\left(f^++f^-\right)` are used at shocks in the scheme, and finally mesh adaptation.

 .. math::